hraband/realestate-preprocessor/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### ⚠️ Prepare Input Data (Required)
+### 📂 Prepare Input Data

-Before running the CLI tool or Docker pipeline, make sure your input file (e.g. `raw_listings.jsonl`) is placed in the `data/` directory at the root of the project: realestate-preprocessor/data/raw_listings.jsonl
+Before running the CLI tool or Docker pipeline, ensure you have a valid .jsonl file containing raw real estate listings.

+You can place it anywhere and specify the path using the --input argument.

 ### Run the service (Pure-Python)
 ```bash